HHallb/pyPFC/README.md

 | `copy_from(grid)` | Makes a duplicate of a grid class object

 ### The Class `pypfc_base`
-The class is initiated by supplying the arguments `ndiv` and `ddiv`.
+The class is initiated by supplying the arguments `domain_size` and `ndiv`.
 A dictionary of configuration parameters can also be supplied through `config`.

 #### Class Methods and their Arguments